Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 Instead, this specification includes a requirement to ensure transfers by operators are executed as if they are sent by the owner, meaning whenever a token owner is authorized, so is an operator of the owner.

-Most smart contracts implementing this specification will add authorization to prevent anyone from transfering tokens, but this is not in the scope of this standard.
+Most smart contracts implementing this specification will add an authorization scheme to restrict when tokens can be transferred.
+But, as stated, requirements for such a scheme are beyond the scope of this standard.

 No token-level approval/allowance like in ERC20 and ERC721
 ----------------------------------------------------------